Rome Sightseeing Passes comparison

 Here's an overview of what's included in the pass (you can find the full list on this page):

-• Colosseum, Roman Forum, and Palatine Hill โ€” all with priority entry
+• Colosseum, Roman Forum & Palatine Hill entry with priority access

-• Unlimited public transport in Rome (bus, tram, metro) for 3 days
+• Unlimited public transport (metro, tram, bus)

 Pros of the Rome Super Pass